Best turntable speakers 2024: top-rated speakers for your record player

 The Award-winning KEF LSX II is a stylish streaming system that comes with none of the baggage and boxes a separates set-up brings.
 Comprising a network streamer, a Bluetooth receiver and an amplifier all built into a pair of stereo speakers, the LSX II is a great option for those looking for convenience and musicality in two compact boxes.
 Nothing else really comes close at this level.

 These 200-watt speakers run on KEF’s W2 wireless streaming platform, so while the original LSX offered plenty of choices when it came to sources – streaming over DLNA or from Tidal, Spotify Connect and Apple AirPlay 2 – the LSX II expands on this with wider streaming support and the modern-day addition of HDMI ARC and USB-C for TV and laptop connectivity respectively.
-There’s no phono stage, but if you have a record player with one built in the LSX II’s integrated amp means you can just plug it straight in.
+There’s no phono stage, but if you have a record player with one built in, the LSX II’s integrated amp means you can just plug it straight in.

 An Ethernet port allows native playback of 24-bit/96kHz digital music files, plus KEF’s own low-latency wireless connection supports anything up to 24-bit/48kHz (anything above either is simply downsampled for playback).
 They can also decode DSD256 and MQA files.

-Sound: You don’t have to listen to the KEF LSX II for long to realise you’re in the presence of some very capable speakers.
+You don’t have to listen to the KEF LSX II for long to realise you’re in the presence of some very capable speakers.
 There’s a real sense of refinement and maturity to the sound without being showy; laid back but expressive when required.

 The UniQ drivers produce a bubble of sound with vocals that hang right in the middle of the soundstage.
 Tonally, the whole presentation is extremely inviting and shows a lot of natural warmth.
 And this rings true whether you’re listening to the speakers in a more conventional set-up on the stands or you’re sitting more up close and personal using them on a desktop.

 Their size limits how low they can go, but there’s enough weight for the bass notes to feel full and wholesome.
 Bass is tight and controlled, too, with a nice layer of texture on the surface of the notes.
+It's a satisfying performance and a neat, stylish system overall.

-Read the full review: KEF LSX II
+Read the full KEF LSX II review

 The best active speakers with phono